House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 Interior painting requires attention to detail:

-• Prime all new drywall to prevent uneven absorption.
+• Prime all new drywall to prevent uneven absorption and flashing.
+Use a drywall primer that seals the paper surface.

 Best Practices for Exterior Painting